Isedowo-Joseph/LAN-scan/README.md

 # LAN-scan
-this will scan for networks within your area
+this will scan for devices in your area